tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 can place memory at any address it pleases.
 The MMU handles translating these virtual addresses into a physical address in real memory, which is shared between all processes.
 Unfortunately, in the world of embedded systems MMUs are not available.
-Processors like the ARM Cortex-M series omit them because they aren't necessary for traditional single-process embedded devices.
+Processors like the ARM Cortex-M series omit them since they are power and area-hungry.

 A common approach to handle this issue is to assign addresses to applications at compile-time.
 For example, Application A can be placed at address 0x21000